RPT: Toward Transferable Model on Heterogeneous Researcher Data via Pre-Training: Introduction

-The pre-training technology is a proper solution, which has drawn increasing attention recently in many domains, such as natural language processing (NLP)\cite{kenton2019bert, yang2019xlnet}, computer vision (CV)\cite{he2020momentum, chen2020a}, and graph data mining\cite{qiu2020gcc, hu2020gpt}.
+The pre-training technology is a proper solution, which has drawn increasing attention recently in many domains, such as natural language processing (NLP)\cite{kenton2019bert, yang2019xlnet}, computer vision (CV)\cite{he2020momentum, chen2020a, zhang2016deep}, and graph data mining\cite{qiu2020gcc, hu2020gpt}.
 The idea is to first pre-train a general model to capture useful information on a large unlabeled dataset via self-supervised learning, and then, the pre-trained model is treated as a good initialization of the downstream tasks, further trained along with the downstream models for different application tasks with a few fine-tuning steps.
 The pre-training model is a transferable model and convenient to train because the unlabeled data is easily available.
 In fine-tuning, the downstream models can be very lightweight.
 Thus, this sharing mechanism of pre-training models is more efficient than independently training various task-specific models.
 Early attempts to pre-training mainly focus on learning word or node representation, which optimizes the embedding vectors by preserving some similarity measure, such as the word co-occurrence frequency in texts and the network proximity in graphs, and directly uses the learned embeddings for downstream tasks.
 However, the embeddings are limited in preserving extensive information in large datasets.
-In contrast, recent studies consider a transfer setting, and the goal is to pre-train a generic model which can be applied to different downstream tasks.
-There have been some representative pre-training models which achieved great performance in their areas.
-Pre-training was first successfully applied to CV by firstly pre-training the model on a large supervised dataset such as ImageNet\cite{deng2009imagenet}, and then fine-tuning the pre-trained model in a downstream task or directly extracting the representations as features.
-SimCLR\cite{chen2020a} utilize data augmentation technology to Enhance the generalization ability of the model, and MoCo\cite{he2020momentum} propose a pre-training mechanism for building dynamic dictionaries for contrastive learning, which leverages instance discrimination as a pretext task via momentum contrast.
-The language pre-training model BERT\cite{kenton2019bert} is designed to pre-train deep bidirectional representations from the unlabeled text by two self-supervised text reconstructing tasks, and it obtains state-of-the-art results on eleven NLP tasks.
-The graph pre-training model GCC\cite{qiu2020gcc} can capture the universal network topological properties across multiple networks based on contrastive learning and achieve high performance on graph representation learning.
+Thus, recent studies consider a model transfer setting that greatly improve the model ability of knowledge transferring~\cite{chen2020a, kenton2019bert, qiu2020gcc}.
+The schema is first pre-training a deep neural network-based encoder to incorporate the unsupervised information into the parameters, then fine-tuning it along with the the downstream model head (e.g, a classifier or a decoder) in an end-to-end manner.

 Inspired by these improvements, we aim to conduct pre-training on researcher data for mining tasks.
 The study in \cite{gururangan2020don} has proved the effectiveness of domain data for pre-training, and some work has leveraged pre-training models on academic domain data.
 For example, SciBERT\cite{beltagy2019scibert} leverages BERT on scientific publications to improve the performance on downstream scientific NLP tasks.
 SPECTER\cite{cohan2020specter} introduces the citation information into the pre-training to learn document-level embeddings of scientific papers.
 However, existing pre-training models can not be directly applied to researcher data pre-training.
 Because the researcher data is more heterogeneous, including textual attributes (e.g., profiles, publications, patents, etc.) and graph-structured community relationships (e.g., collaborating, advisor-advisee, etc.).
 In contrast, most present models can only deal with a specific type of data.
 Also, to extract information from the heterogeneous researcher data, the pre-training model should be more complex and heavy-weight than traditional ones, which brings new challenges to the pre-training of models on large-scale data.